What is a CSA?

 Prospect Heights Community Supported Agriculture is a community collaboration that connects a group of Brooklynites hungry for sustainably grown foods with Windflower Farm, a small organic farm located in upstate New York.
 We were founded in 2006 with support from Just Food.
 As CSA members, we invest in the farm’s financial stability by paying for produce “shares” before the start of the growing season.
 In exchange, for 22 weeks of the year, we receive fresh vegetables, fruit, flowers, free-range eggs, and more, delivered straight from the farm to the heart of our neighborhood.

 How do I join the mailing list?

-Enter your email address in the link to the right.
+Click the mailing list link to the right.
 We use the mailing list to distribute important information like when it’s time to sign up for shares.
-For more day-to-day info, you can also follow us on Twitter at @phcsa.
+For more day-to-day info, you can also follow us on Twitter or join our Facebook group.

 Do you have a waiting list for shares?

 No. If you are interested in a share for the upcoming season, please join our mailing list and we’ll let you know when shares are available.

 Vegetables, fruit, and flowers come from Windflower Farm, eggs from Elihu Farm, and supplemental products from a collective administered by Lewis Waite Farm.
 For more information, see our “What we offer” section.